Iranian energy crisis

 Despite being a country with huge oil and gas reserves Iran suffers from a severe energy crisis.
-The Iranian energy crisis is a multifaceted problem that has been exacerbated by a combination of factors, including poor governance, foreign policy failures, and the dominance of industries under the Islamic Revolutionary Guard Corps (IRGC).
+The Iranian energy crisis is a multifaceted problem that has been exacerbated by a combination of factors, including poor governance, international sanctions, and the dominance of industries under the Islamic Revolutionary Guard Corps (IRGC).
 As of November 2024 Iran faces its most severe energy crisis in decades, with frequent power outages and disruptions to natural gas supplies.
 The country's energy infrastructure is outdated and in disrepair, with many refineries and power plants operating below capacity.
 Iran's energy supply is unreliable, with frequent blackouts and shortages affecting daily life, industries, and essential services.
 The IRGC's control over key industries, including power generation and distribution, has hindered efficient management and strategic planning.
-The regime's prioritization of political interests over efficient management and infrastructural development has exacerbated the crisis.
-A notable example in the extensive usage that the IRGC make in electricity to mine cryptocurrency which "leaves Iran in the dark.
+The government's prioritization of political interests over efficient management and infrastructural development has exacerbated the crisis.
+A notable example is the extensive usage that the IRGC makes of electricity to mine cryptocurrency which "leaves Iran in the dark.